misiektoja/spotify_monitor/docs/usage.md

 spotify_monitor <spotify_user_uri_id> -x
 ```

-To disable sending an email on errors (enabled by default):
+Error emails are enabled by default when SMTP is configured.
+To disable them:

 - set `ERROR_NOTIFICATION` to `False`
 - or use the `-e` flag